hpe-container-platform-community/learn-kubedirector/docs/kd-user/storage.md

 ## Deploy a cluster with custom storage

-> Alternately, you can declare a `storageClassName` in the persistent storage spec section of each virtual cluster spec.
+> You can declare a `storageClassName` in the persistent storage spec section of each virtual cluster spec.

 Here is the spec for `deploy/example_clusters/cr-cluster-ubuntu18.04-stor.yaml`: